Pavel Popov: Biography

+Criminal prosecution

 On 29 August 2024, Popov was detained by Russian authorities on corruption charges.
 He was accused of misappropriating funds intended for the Patriot Park to renovate his personal proprieties, as well as coercing the park's contractors to do work on his personal properties without pay.
+On 10 April 2026 he was sentenced to 19 years' imprisonment.

 Sanctions

 On 15 October 2020, the European Union sanctioned Popov in connection with the poisoning of Alexei Navalny.
 The sanctions include a ban on entry into the EU and on financial transactions, as well as an asset freeze.

 He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.